-Staff at Letterkenny University Hospital must wear a name badge, with their photograph on it.
-As well as the doctors and nurses there may be other members of staff in your care team, for example, pharmacist, physiotherapist, occupational therapist, dietitian, medical social worker, radiographer or porter.
+Staff at Letterkenny University Hospital must wear an identity card, with their photograph on it.
+As well as the doctors and nurses there may be other members of staff in your care team, for example, pharmacist, physiotherapist, occupational therapist, dietitian, radiographer or porter.
 Feel free to ask any staff member to explain what they do.